 Lisbon’s best neighborhoods to stay in are the charming old town: Barrio Alto and Alfama, or in the center at Baixa and Chiado.
-There are also plenty of great hostels to choose from (search for a hostel here).
+There are also plenty of great hostels to choose from.

 Due to its microclimate, you’ll find the hills covered in lush greenery.
 Wander between the majestic pine forests as you discover the different castles and palaces in this huge natural park.

 Tip: Sintra is incredibly popular amongst tourists, so it’s best to book your tickets in advance as it is likely to get busy.
 You can see availability and tickets here.
 From Lisbon, you can also join an organized tour of this magical town, including an entrance to a few sites.